MDNBR23/WEB-V1.0/replit.md

 Med Tools Hub is a Spanish-language medical web platform designed for pediatric and neonatal healthcare professionals.
 It provides a comprehensive system for user management, medical announcements, clinical guidelines, and medication information.
 The platform is fully functional, production-ready, and features a robust backend API with user session management and data isolation.
 Its purpose is to centralize essential resources and tools for healthcare providers.

 ## Recent Changes (November 3, 2025)
-1. **Database Migration:** Created PostgreSQL table for plantillas to fix "Error en el servidor" when saving templates
-2. **Enhanced Excel Table Selection:** Improved the Corrector de Texto table view with multiple cell selection capabilities:
+1. **Excel-Style Cell Selection Perfected:** Fixed continuous drag selection in table view to work exactly like Excel:
-   - Drag selection: Click and drag to select multiple cells
+   - Click and drag mouse to select multiple cells continuously (no need to click each one)
+   - Added `hasDragged` flag to prevent click event from clearing selection after drag
-   - Ctrl/Cmd + Click: Add or remove individual cells from selection
+   - Ctrl/Cmd + Click still works to add/remove individual cells from selection
-   - Double-click: Quick copy individual cell
+   - Double-click still enables quick copy of individual cell
-   - Copy multiple cells: All selected cells are copied with line breaks
+   - Selection now clears at mousedown (not click) for smoother UX
+2. **Tool Navigation Race Condition Fixed:** Eliminated double-click requirement when switching tools:
+   - Added guard in `showTool()` to wait for `toolsStatusCache` to load before proceeding
+   - Uses setTimeout retry mechanism (100ms) if cache not ready yet
+   - Prevents null pointer errors when clicking tools immediately after page load
+3. **Templates Menu Server Connection Restored:** Fixed broken API connection after UI redesign:
+   - Changed `fetch('/api/plantillas')` to `api('/plantillas')` in `cargarDocumentos()`
+   - Now uses global `api()` function from script.js for proper session handling
+   - Simplified error handling by leveraging built-in api() error management
+4. **Database Migration:** Created PostgreSQL table for plantillas to fix "Error en el servidor" when saving templates
-3. **Backup System Verified:** Confirmed that backups already include plantillas automatically
+5. **Backup System Verified:** Confirmed that backups already include plantillas automatically

 ## Previous Changes (October 31, 2025)
 1. **Enhanced Legal Footer:** Updated footer across all 9 HTML pages (index, register, reset-password, main, herramientas, sugerencias, admin, vademecum, configuracion) with comprehensive legal disclaimer: